ModeratelyAware/TestFramework/README.md

 # TestFramework
 Small project using Python, Selenium, Robot Framework, and Sauce Labs to familiarize myself more with test automation, the page object model, and css selectors.
-I had no prior knowledge of any of these before diving in but it was not very difficult to grasp.

 ### Selenium Python
 For Selenium Python, my goal was to setup a very basic representation of the page object model and to run automated tests using unittest.
 The tests are run with a locally specified driver.